A Walking Safari Isn’t About the Animals

 Wind is your Enemy in a Walking Safari

 “I’m not saying we are going to find a rhino, but we will try,” said Truman, the Reserve Operations and Security Manager.
 “It’s quite a windy day…,” his sentence trailed off as he looked around nervously.
-He continued, “with this wind, it will carry our scent away.”
+He continued, “With this wind, it will carry our scent away.”

 I could tell he was trying to decide if we should do this walk on the ground on such a windy day or not.
 Wind is your enemy in this situation because animals really don’t want to come across a human and will steer clear of us when they can.
 If our scent it carried away in the wind, then it’s more likely we could come across an animal and startle it.

 Our other guide explained, “Animals are afraid of us on foot; they generally don’t want to have conflict.
 Conflict for animals is something that is dangerous, and there’s no national health program for them!
 If they get injured, they usually die.
 They will only get into a conflict if it benefits them.
-And a conflict that benefits them is either a conflict that ends in food or one that ends in mating.
+A conflict that benefits them is either a conflict that ends in food or one that ends in mating.
 For any other conflict, if they can, they will stay away.”

 Walking Safari Instructions